RodenLuo/superquadric_parsing/install2023IBEXHelp.md

 </p>
 </details>

-These two package versions solve the above error
+These two package versions solve the above error (I must have done something else that I forgot to log, the following two only, cannot solve the above error...)
 ```bash
 mamba install jsoncpp=1.8.3
 mamba install apptools=4.5